 minions' acknowledgements back to the leader.

 Note: peer relation membership is not guaranteed to match current reality at any given time.
-To be resilient in the face of your application scaling at the same time as you (say) rebalance your application, your leader code will need to use the output of
+To be resilient in the face of your service scaling at the same time as you (say) rebalance your service, your leader code will need to use the output of

-status-get --application to determine up-to-date membership, and wait for the set of acked units in the peer relation to match that list.
+status-get --service to determine up-to-date membership, and wait for the set of acked units in the peer relation to match that list.

 hacluster charm used in our OpenStack deploys will set up corosync and